wobsoriano/vue-stripe/docs/src/content/docs/getting-started/advanced-integration.md

 npm install vue-stripe @stripe/stripe-js
 ```

-## Checkout provider
+## Elements provider

-The `CheckoutProvider` provider allows you to use [Element components](https://docs.stripe.com/sdks/stripejs-react?ui=elements#element-components) and access the [Stripe object](https://docs.stripe.com/js/initializing) in any nested component.
+The `Elements` provider allows you to use [Element components](https://docs.stripe.com/sdks/stripejs-react?ui=elements#element-components) and access the [Stripe object](https://docs.stripe.com/js/initializing) in any nested component.
+Render an `Elements` provider at the root of your Vue app so that it is available everywhere you need it.

 ```vue
 <script setup>